Celso Daniel: Investigation

 The group began to pursue the vehicle and eventually crashed into it.
 Itamar and Bonzinho exited their car firing at the Pajero and grabbed Celso Daniel from the car.
 He was then taken to the Pantanal favela, between Diadema and São Paulo.
 In the favela, the criminals took Daniel out of the Blazer, placed him in the Santana and drove him to their planned captivity spot in Juquitiba.
+The bandits began to travel through the streets of the region and Monstro chose the Pajero as a new target, where Mayor Celso Daniel and businessman Sérgio Gomes were traveling.
+The gang began chasing the mayor's Pajero, using the Blazer to ram into the back of the Pajero.
+Until Itamar and Bonzinho got out of the Blazer, fired in the direction of the Pajero and pulled Mayor Celso Daniel out of the car, surrendered by force.
+He was taken to Favela Pantanal, on the border between Diadema and São Paulo.
+In the favela, the bandits removed Celso Daniel from the Blazer, put him in the Santana and took him to prison in Juquitiba.

-On January 19, the gang learned from the newspapers that they had kidnapped the mayor of Santo André.
-They were shocked and resolved to give up.
-Monstro told Edson that the victim had to be "dismissed".
-According to the other members of the gang, Monstro intended to communicate that the mayor should be freed.
-However, Edson claimed to have misinterpreted this remark as meaning he should be killed.
-He ordered an underage boy named Lalo to kill the mayor at the Estrada da Cachoeira, in Juquitiba.
-Two days later, his body was found with eight gunshot wounds.
+On January 19, the criminals learned from the newspapers that they had kidnapped the mayor of Santo André.
+They got scared and decided to give up.
+Monster ordered Edson to have the victim "dismissed".
+According to the other members of the gang, Monstro meant by that that Celso Daniel should be freed.
+However, Edson understood that he should kill the mayor.
+Edson hired a minor known as "Lalo" to kill the victim.
+Edson, Lalo and Celso Daniel went to Cachoeira road, in Juquitiba, and Edson gave the order for Lalo to kill the mayor.
+Two days later, Celso Daniel's body was found, with eight bullet holes.